 Physician Portion: Date:

-My patient, for asthma. , is l being treated by this office
+My patient, for asthma. , is t being treated by this office

-her in school for use as directed.
+He/She has been instructed in inhaler, and should be allowed e er in school for use as directed.

 Physician's Signature

 Clinic Address:

 Address City/Town State

 Parent Portion:

 I give my daughter/son, , permission to carry

-his/her inhaler in school to be used as
+his/her inhaler in s school to be used as

-directed by his/her physicial n.
+directed by his/her physician.

-Parent/Guardian Print Name e Parent/Guardian Signature
+Parent/Guardian Print Name Parent/Guardian Signature